drjubbs/dota-stats/README.md

 # TODO
+- Increase number of threads from 8 to 16 to see if we can fetch more data?
+- Use new MariaDB database to compare pre- and post-patch winrrates.
+- Migrate `fetch.py` over to using MariaDB
+  - Needs to load initial dictionary of known matches on started (at least within a reasonable data range)
-- Check that the new logic excluding previously fetched matches is working...
+- Check that the new logic excluding previously fetched matches is working... search for "matches for processing" in logs toward the end...
+- In `fetch/process_match` see if exceptions are causing a hard stop (they should??)
 - Profile/optimize `fetch.py` so that all high skill level games can be captured.
 Histogram of match times should not have any missing data.
 - Update virtual environment and `requirementstxt`.
 - Optimize number of matches being processed so that an entire day's worth at a single skill level can be captured.
 This is likely a combination of code optimization, reduced sleep timers, and only selecting matches within a range based on an initial scan.